-- Control programs and operating systems (including IOCP, HCD for MVS, MVS, and VM) - Host programs (including VTAM, TCP/IP, and HPDT for UDP) - Applications - Network management (including SNA management services and NetView).
+- Control programs and operating systems (including IOCP, HCD for MVS, MVS, VSE, and VM) - Host programs (including VTAM, TCP/IP and UDP+).
+Note that UDP+ is available for ESCON only. - Applications - · Network management (including SNA management services and NetView).

 The system generations and configurations should be done before the 2216 hardware is installed and released for customer use.
 "Host Definition Planning" in the Multiprotocol Access Services Software User's Guide contains detailed information about host parameter definition for the 2216.